smucclaw/ds2dal4/README.md

 The `ask` element sets out the question that should be displayed when collecting the value of the data element.
 If you use the letter `Y` in this question, in the interview it will be replaced with the value of the parent data element.

-The `ask` element is the only element that can always be used.
+The `tell` element sets out the text that should be used to describe the current element when it is referred to by its attributes.
+In this text the letter `Y` will be replaced with the tell value of the parent if there is one.
+In this text the letter `X` will be replaced with the value of this element.
+If you do not specify a `tell` value, the value of the object is used by itself.

 The `any` and `another` elements are used only if the data element is a list.
 If the list does not have a minimum or the minimum is zero, the user will be asked whether or not the list has any elements in it.